Palestinians killed in Israel clashes

 On the outskirts of the West Bank city of Ramallah, a Palestinian stabbed a border policeman before the attacker was shot and wounded, police say.

 Spokesman Micky Rosenfeld said police were investigating reports that the attacker may have been wearing an explosive vest.
-He died in hospital later.
+Palestinian medics later said it had been fake, Reuters news agency reports.

 Friday's deaths bring to eight the number of Palestinians killed in an escalation of violence with Israel since Mr Trump's declaration on 6 December.

-Two of the dead were militants believed to have been killed in Gaza on Tuesday when explosives they were transporting went off accidentally.
+Two of the dead were militants were killed in Gaza on Tuesday when explosives they were transporting reportedly went off accidentally.
+Israel denied any involvement.

-As well as clashes on the ground over the past week, several mortars have been fired from Gaza into Israel, which has responded with air strikes on militant facilities there.
+As well as clashes on the ground over the past week, several rockets have been fired from Gaza into Israel, which has responded with air strikes on militant facilities there.